Validation Tools Field Guide

 Better: “Solo-practice chiropractors who file their own insurance claims and spend Mondays on resubmissions.”

 The tool matches your description against live data sources.
-A broad description matches everything and tells you nothing.
-A narrow description matches specific signals.
+Broad matches everything and tells you nothing.

 Start with the Viability Score (0-100).
-A score above 70 means the tool found positive market signals.
-A score below 40 means it found more problems than opportunities.
-A score between 40-70 means the data is mixed - drill into the specific sections that pulled the score down.
+Above 70 means positive market signals; below 40 means more problems than opportunities; 40-70 means mixed - drill into the sections that pulled the score down.

 Competitor Mapping.
-Preuve identifies up to 15 competitors with pricing and “weak spots.”
-The weak spots are the most actionable part of the report - they tell you where existing solutions fall short.
-If three competitors share the same weak spot, your [differentiation] blank should target it.
+Preuve identifies up to 15 competitors with pricing and “weak spots” - the most actionable part of the report, telling you where existing solutions fall short.
+If three competitors share the same weak spot, your [DIFFERENTIATION] blank should target it.

 Source links.
-Every claim is linked to its source.
-If a score looks off - too high or too low - drill into the cited source before dismissing it.
-Sometimes the AI misinterprets a data point (e.g., a Reddit post from 2018 gets weighted too heavily).
+Every claim links to its source.
+If a score looks off, drill into the cited source before dismissing it - sometimes the AI misinterprets a data point (e.g., a Reddit post from 2018 gets weighted too heavily).
 You are the human in the loop.

-After your first report, the AI Coach suggests pivots based on what the data actually shows.
-It compares your idea against competitor weaknesses and market demand signals and identifies blind spots.
-Common pivot suggestions:
+After your first report, the AI Coach suggests pivots based on what the data shows - comparing your idea against competitor weaknesses and demand signals to identify blind spots.
+Common suggestions:

 - Target a micro-niche where existing solutions are too broad